 Developers have long understood that the greater depth and more immersive the experience, the more memorable it becomes.
 That is why many are opting to shed their 2D habits and push technological and processing limits by creating more 3D effects.
 However, it is important to remember that just because you can, doesn’t mean you should.
 Accessibility needs to be accounted for on par with the user experience, and thus, in order to implement this trend correctly, it will likely require a delicate balancing act of form and function, but the excitement of adding another dimension to how we design in digital is hard to ignore.

 The goal of a brand is to engage and communicate a message to its customers; however, all too often, one of the most fundamental ways of communication, words, or rather, the style in which the words are written, is often overlooked.
-Thankfully, that is looking like it is changing as more and more designers are embracing typography.
+Thankfully, that is looking like it is changing as more and more ux designers are embracing typography.
 Large, unique, and in many cases, hand-drawn fonts are quickly becoming the norm, as typography is becoming a more sought-after aspect of design and development.
 Utilizing this practice can allow brands to distinguish themselves further, ultimately enabling the typeface to become an expressive element of the message, especially when combined with animation, as well as encourage prolonged reading for the user.

 Bright and Vivid Colours

 Looking to influence people?
 By now you probably know that emotion is the route to get there; however, what you may not have known is that colour, much more than words and images, can help facilitate whether a person has a positive or negative user experience.
-Fortunately, the onset and ready availability of display technology such as 4K have made it even easier for designers to implement a dynamic and much more impactful colour range.
+Fortunately, the onset and ready availability of display technology such as 4K have made it even easier for ux designers to implement a dynamic and much more impactful colour range.
 And almost symbolically, the direction is towards bright and vivid colours, almost as if to cut through the bland and dim designs of years past.

 Anything other than the most basic user experiences will all have one thing in common – options; however, it is the way in which those options are presented that can make a huge difference and possibly pay huge dividends on user-interaction.
 And while depending on who you ask, this couldn’t come soon enough, it seems the classic, yet dated, hamburger menu is on the way out in favour of more inspired, experimental, and design-driven alternatives.
 We are seeing more and more designers embrace horizontal menus, progressive disclosure menus, and utilizing unusual typography.

 Have you ever heard of the human-computer interface or HCI?
 You should, as that is the way in which users interact with technology; which at its core, is a cornerstone of user-experience.
 However, in today’s fiercely competitive market, more developers are turning their focus to usability engineering, which is a discipline that blends a firm knowledge of computer science and psychology to approach the development process.
-This is done hand-in-hand with users to ensure a deeper understanding of functionality and design requirements, such as utility, learn-ability, efficiency, retain-ability, errors, and customer satisfaction.
-Given the direction of the market with AI, AR, VR, IoT, and voice, this more in-depth understanding of what resonates with the user has never been more valuable.
+Usability engineering is done hand-in-hand with users to ensure a deeper understanding of functionality and design requirements, such as utility, learn-ability, efficiency, retain-ability, errors, and customer satisfaction.
+Given the direction of the market with AI, AR, VR, IoT, and voice, this more in-depth understanding of what resonates with the user through Usability Engineering has never been more valuable.

 Content Focused Experiences